DesperatePeter/starsector-advanced-weapon-control/README.md

 HoldFire(Flux>50%) | Weapon will hold fire if ship flux >= 50%
 ConserveAmmo* | Weapon will use Opportunist mode when ammo < 90% PanicFire* | When ship hull drops below 50%, this weapon will fire hail mary shots.
 Useful for guided missiles.
-PD(Flux>50%) | Weapon will only target missiles/fighters when above 50% flux.
+PD(Flux>50%) | Weapon will only shoot missiles/fighters when flux > 50%.
 Only use with modes/weapons that can target fighters/missiles.
 PD(Ammo<90%) | Same as PD(Flux>50%), but instead activates when ammo is below 90%.
 Mainly intended for burst PD lasers etc.

 *these suffixes rely on custom AI and will not work well with custom AI disabled.